nervous-young-inhuman/sys_programming_exploration/README.md

 The constraint is to use linux syscalls where possible and improvise there.
 The aim is to not write the best version ever, the aim is to explore and also I missed writing programs by hand.

-So all the programs in here hand coded.
+So all the programs in here hand coded except where noted.
 Makefiles are AI assisted generations.
 Since the purpose of this exploration is system programming not build system.
+Test scripts and can be AI generated.
+The purpose is to understand the design systems better in a way that makes sense for my brain.

 ## Rambling Notes